Sledmine/lua-blam/README.md

 ## Support

-If you want to have assistance about how to use this module, join the [Shadowmods Discord Server](https://discord.shadowmods.net/) to get help on the "scripting" channel.
+If you want to have assistance about how to use this module, join the [Shadowmods Discord Server](https://discord.shadowmods.net/) to get help on the scripting channel.